Sanddino00/Mod-Manager/README.md

 -Mod-Fix managment / use

--Link to RabbitFx (Planned TeFx and Orfix)
+-Link to RabbitFx (Planned to add TeFx and Orfix)

 Included Fixes:
 --